2024 DRI Product Liability Conference

 Vice Chair: Denis Alia, Cetrulo LLP, Boston, MA

-Moderator: Imoh E. Akpan, Goldberg Segalla, Baltimore, MD
+Moderator: Imoh E. Akpan, Goldberg Segalla LLP, Baltimore, MD

 Sarah Wolfe, U-Haul, Phoenix, AZ